halvves/shader-doodle/README.md

 * `name`: specify a name for the texture uniform (will default to `u_texture{index}`)
 * `webcam`: overrides `src` and tries to use webrtc webcam as texture source
 * `force-update`: forces a texture to always update (useful when using a canvas animation or animated gif as a texture)
+* `shadow-root`: selector identifying a shadow-root to use for the `src` property.
+(Useful when using one shader-doodle as an image source for another shader-doodle, for example.)

 #### Examples